-In the context of bicycle boulevards, green infrastructure refers to strategies for utilizing stormwater runoff and native plantings in the urban environment to achieve a host of social and ecological benefits.
+In the context of bicycle boulevards, green infrastructure (GI) refers to strategies for utilizing stormwater runoff and native plantings in the urban environment to achieve a host of social and ecological benefits.
 Many bicycle boulevard design elements like curb extensions, chicanes, traffic circles, and median islands offer excellent opportunities to incorporate green infrastructure practices like bioswales, vegetated infiltration basins, permeable pavement, plantings, and street trees.

-"Green Streets" practices help utilize stormwater runoff onsite by providing water for vegetation which, in turn, create shade and reduce urban heat island effects, improve water guality, and provide a more attractive bicycle and pedestrian environment.
-These practices serve mutual goals of providing more attractive street corridors, while providing traffic management, and sound ecological design.
+"Green Streets" practices help utilize stormwater runoff onsite by providing water for vegetation which, in turn, create shade and reduce urban heat island effects, improve water quality, and provide a more attractive bicycle and pedestrian environment.